oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 A notification definition defines an asynchronous notification or incoming message that can be associated with an interface.
-The notification is a way for an events generated by the external implementations to be transmitted to the TOSCA orchestrator.
+The notification is a way for events generated by external implementations to be transmitted to the TOSCA orchestrator.
 Values can be sent with a notification as notification outputs and can be mapped to node/relationship attributes similarly to the way operation outputs are mapped to attributes.
 The artifact that the orchestrator is registering with in order to receive the notification is specified using the implementation keyname in a similar way to operations.
-Inputs parameters in notification definitions provide configuration information to the artifacts registered to receive the events.
+Artifacts registered to recieve events may be configured by means of parameters provided under the inputs keyword of the notification definition.

 When the notification is received an event is generated within the orchestrator that can be associated to triggers in policies to call